22 Essential Tips for Dining Room Lighting Over Table

 Budget-Friendly Lighting Solutions

-21. Installation Tips and Considerations
+21. Installation Tips and a Dose of Caution

 Dining room with a table and light fixture installation components, illustrating the process of installing lighting over a dining table.